IsraelHikingMap/Site/README.md

     * Chutzpah Test Runner Contet Menu Extension
   * Restart Visual Studio to complete the installation
 * Open IsraelHiking.sln and compile and run using F5 - Note that it will take time to download all the packages so be patience
+* In Package Manager Console
+  * Select IsraelHiking.DataAccess from the Default project dropdown.
+  * ```
+      PM> Update-Database
+      ```
+  * This should create a israelHiking.sqlite file in the binaries folder of .Web project.

 # Setup the server
 In order to be able to make the server work a few prerequisits are needed: